“So then, none of you can be My disciple who does not give up (forsake) all his own possessions.” (Luke 14:33)

 Once we are disciples, we need to concentrate on doing his work, NOT how much money or material things we own, possess or control, because whatever we own, possess or control will be used in the service of Joshua, just like Mary and Martha and Lazarus did, for example.

-Sharing is the key to understanding what it looks like to have “forsaken all” for Joshua subsequent to our first deciding to follow him.
+Regarding the material aspect of our lives in this world, sharing is the key to understanding what it looks like to have “forsaken all” for Joshua.
 And that sharing is voluntary, NOT manipulated or coerced by other people.
 The major change in our approach to money and material things is that we no longer selfishly protect our material things, but rather share what we have to help other disciples or other people.

 Please come into Life and join the Peaceful Revolution!